ProgramFan/atom-config/Hydrogen/README.md

 * Select the contents and run them with Hydrogen ("`cmd-shift-P`" and "`Hydrogen: run`").

-* You will see the inline execution and output that just ran from your kernel, even if you don't have the Python package `mardown` installed locally, because it's running inside your container.
+* You will see the inline execution and output that just ran from your kernel, even if you don't have the Python package `markdown` installed locally, because it's running inside your container.

 ```
 import markdown [✓]